Distributing custom ExecutionPlans#

 DistributedLeafExec holds the original node plus the per-task variants.
 Every

-variant must expose the same schema and partition count (try_new enforces
+variant must expose the same schema and partition count as every other variant

-this) — that is what keeps the node transparent to the network boundaries above
+(try_new enforces this) — that is what keeps the node transparent to the network

 that task’s worker: